irods/irods_docs/docs/system_overview/configuration.md

 {
     "advanced_settings": {
         // (Optional)
-        // The number of seconds between runs of the CRON task which ensures that the agent factory is running.
-        // Changing this value requires a server restart in order to take effect.
-        "agent_factory_watcher_sleep_time_in_seconds": 5,

-        // (Optional)
         // The size of the buffer used for reading during checksum calculation.
         // Increasing this value will result in fewer reads of a replica.
 Values must be representable as a 32
         // bit integer.